seanbradley/Canteen/src/README.rst

 USING PYSCSS INSTEAD OF COMPASS
 ===============================

-Alternatively, if you're in Python's "Special Operations", you can get around messing with Ruby (or pyRuby or rython, etc.) by compiling your .scss files on your server using *pyScss*.
+Alternatively, if you're in Python's "Special Operations", you might be able to navigate around Ruby (or pyRuby or rython, etc.) by compiling your .scss files on your server using *pyScss*.

 pyScss is still in development, but using it allows you to have a purely Pythonic development or production environment.
 Check out the pyScss Github repo at::